 an analysis of the sense in which we see of the pink ice cube its very pinkness.
 Here, I believe, sheer phenomenology or conceptual analysis takes us part of the way, but finally lets us down.
 How far does it take us?
 Only to the point of assuring us thatSomething, somehow a cube of pink in physical space is present in the perception other than as merely believed in (SSOP §26: 89).

 Sellars takes it that this claim states a structural feature of the manifest image.
-It is, note, incompatible with intentionalism or disjunctivism about perception, which Sellars would think are confused about the place of sensible qualities in the manifest image.
+It is, note, incompatible with views that reject the idea that there is a nonconceptual component in perception—which Sellars would think are confused about the place of sensible qualities in the manifest image.
 The real challenge is filling in the placeholders in the above claim: what kind of thing that is in what kind of way a cube of pink in physical space is present in one’s perception, and how can it be present in a way other than as believed in?

 The grain argument is meant to cut off reductive replies to these questions.
 Sellars’s commentators have often taken it to be a very complex and obscure argument, but Sellars seems to think it is fairly straightforward.
 The grain argument works only against attempts to reduce sensory phenomena to more basic atomistic/mechanistic entities.
 If the world does not have an ultimate ‘grain,’ then the argument won’t apply.
 The notion of a reduction must also be specified, for it is notoriously multivalent.
 Sellars’s notion of reduction is fairly straightforward:

 if an object is in a strict sense a system of objects, then every property of the object must consist in the fact that its constituents have such and such qualities and stand in such and such relations or, roughly,every property of a system of objects consists of properties of, and relations between, its constituents (PSIM in SPR: 27).